YigitCiray/YigitCiray.github.io/blogs/_posts/2022-02-13-Liskov-Substitution-Principle-(LSP).md

-My third post is about LSP, I am on the third principle of reverse order of SO-L-ID with this blog post.
+My third post is about LSP, I am on the third principle of SO-L-ID with this blog post.

 Please find my other blog post about [Dependency Inversion Principle](https://ihadahamoment.com/Dependency-Inversion-Principe-(DIP)/) and [Interface Segregation Principle](https://ihadahamoment.com/Interface-Segregation-Principle-(ISP)/)